Inverse Optimization: Theory and Applications: Introduction

-Finally, we briefly remark that inverse optimization also falls under the umbrella of ``inverse problems'', which broadly describe problems where observational data on the ``effects'' of a process are used to estimate unobservable ``causes'' generating these outcomes~\citep{tarantola2005inverse}.
-Inverse problems have been studied extensively in a number of areas including medical imaging~\citep{bertero2020introduction}, geophysics~\citep{snieder1999inverse}, optics~\cite{pilozzi2018machine}, acoustics~\citep{colton2000recent}, and machine learning~\citep{cheon2021outer}.
-Inverse optimization is distinguished from other inverse problems by the fact that the process here consists of a decision-making problem modeled via mathematical programming, while the data consists of solutions to these problems.
-Consequently, the methods and applications of inverse optimization differ significantly from the rest of the broader literature.
+Finally, we briefly remark that inverse optimization falls under the umbrella of ``inverse problems'', in which observational data on the ``effects'' of a process are used to estimate unobservable ``causes'' generating outcomes~\citep{tarantola2005inverse, kaipio2006statistical}.
+Inverse optimization is distinguished from other inverse problems by the fact that the process is a decision-making problem modeled via mathematical programming, while the data consists of solutions to these problems; thus, the methods and applications of inverse optimization differ from the broader literature.